![]() |

 Is there an adult volunteer discount?

 Yes!
 You can volunteer for part of the week or the whole week.
-If you volunteer for the full week, your daughter attends camp for free.
-If you can’t volunteer all week, you will get a discount based on the number of full days you can volunteer:
+If you volunteer for the full week, we will refund your daughter’s registration fee.
+If you can’t volunteer all week, you will get a refund based on the number of full days you can volunteer:

 5 days = 100%

-The discount applies to one girl’s registration.
-If you are registering two girls for camp, the discount is applied to the girl with the more expensive registration fee.
-Of course, if you register two girls and you have two adults volunteer (you, a spouse, grandparent, uncle…) then both girls get a discount!
+The refund applies to one girl’s registration.
+If you are registering two girls for camp, the refund is applied to the girl with the more expensive registration fee.
+Of course, if you register two girls and you have two adults volunteer (you, a spouse, grandparent, uncle…) then both girls’ fees are refunded!

 When I registered my daughter, I had to pay full price.
 How do I get the discount?